awsdocs/aws-java-developer-guide/doc_source/swf-hello.rst

    excluding ``:``, ``/``, ``|``, control characters or the literal string 'arn') and a *retention period*, which is the number of days that |SWF| will keep your workflow's execution history data after a workflow execution has completed.
 The maximum workflow execution retention period is 90 days.
-See :java-api:`RegisterDomainRequest <services/simpleworkflow/model/RegisterDomainRequest>` for more information.
+See :aws-java-class:`RegisterDomainRequest <services/simpleworkflow/model/RegisterDomainRequest>` for more information.

-   If a domain with that name already exists, a :java-api:`DomainAlreadyExistsException
+   If a domain with that name already exists, a :aws-java-class:`DomainAlreadyExistsException
    <services/simpleworkflow/model/DomainAlreadyExistsException>` is raised.
 Because we're
    unconcerned if the domain has already been created, we can ignore the exception.